 Back-Up Plan

 If there is an emergency, call 911.
 A back-up plan assists in locating help in an emergency situation or if regularly scheduled worker(s) cannot provide you care, services, or supports.
-The plan will indicate: whom you will call, including service needs, and phone numbers, plans for service animals or pets, and plans for disaster preparedness.
+The back- up plan will indicate: whom I will call, including service needs, and phone numbers, plans for service animals or pets, and plans for preparing for a disaster.

 I will talk with back-up workers about their availability and my care needs before an emergency comes up.
 I understand that I may only get my most serious needs met in an emergency.

 I will call/contact one of the individuals listed below if my regularly scheduled worker(s) does not report for his/her scheduled time.
 (Examples: provider, friends, family, previous workers, church members, other volunteers).